zsparal/api-documentation/source/reference/v2/profiles-api/enable-meal-voucher-issuer.rst

                .. type:: URL object

-             - The API resource URL of the gift card issuer itself.
+             - The API resource URL of the meal voucher issuer itself.

            * - ``documentation``

                .. type:: URL object

-             - The URL to the gift card issuer retrieval endpoint documentation.
+             - The URL to the meal voucher issuer retrieval endpoint documentation.

 Request
 ^^^^^^^